 To build the Land-based Pollution Load Model, since fiscal 2008 we have gathered data and reference materials on the level of establishment or designation of water environment standards, the status of wastewater regulation, the level of sewer system development, water resources, pollutant volumes and water environment conservation measures in the countries concerned (Japan, China, South Korea and Russia).
-Meanwhile, for topography, land use, population, industry, pollutant unit load, water quality in major rivers, flow volumes and other data necessary to build the Pollution Load Model, we have gathered data from published materials5)6)7), etc. When data on pollutant unit load could not be gathered from published materials, etc. (e.g. unit load data on overseas forests, farmland and built-up areas), we used Japan's Guidelines and Explanation of the Comprehensive Basin-wide Planning of Sewerage Systems9), among others, to substitute with data from countries assumed to have similar situations in terms of unit load.
+Meanwhile, for topography, land use, population, industry, pollutant unit load, water quality in major rivers, flow volumes and other data necessary to build the Pollution Load Model, we have gathered data from published materials (e.g. unit load data on overseas forests, farmland and built-up areas), we used Japan's Guidelines and Explanation of the Comprehensive Basin-wide Planning of Sewerage Systems (e.g. unit load data on overseas forests, to substitute with data from countries assumed to have similar situations in terms of unit load.